ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Index rank and mixed variation

-\textit{Mixed variation function spaces} \citep{donoho2000high} contain functions that are more regular in some directions than in others, and \citet{parhi2022near} provides examples of neural networks adapting to a type of mixed variation.
-In this paper, we define the mixed variation of a function as follows: \begin{definition}[Mixed variation] Given a function $f:\densitysupp \rightarrow \R$, we let for $\gradcov{f}$ defined in \eqref{eq:gradCov} and for $k = 1, \ldots d$.
-For any $q\in(0,1]$, define the \textit{mixed variation} of order $q$ of $f$ with respect to $\rho$ as
+\textit{Mixed variation function spaces} are informally defined in \citep{donoho2000high} to contain functions that are more regular in some directions than in others, and Parhi and Nowak \cite{parhi2022near} provide examples of neural networks adapting to a type of mixed variation.
+In this paper, we formally define the mixed variation of a function as follows: \begin{definition}[Mixed variation] For any $q > 0$, define the \emph{order $q$ mixed variation of $f$} to be the Schatten-$q$ (quasi-)norm of the matrix square-root of the EGOP: